Featured

 With integrated billing and doing it myself, my expense for billing went from 9% of paid claims to .25cents per claim submitted using Simple Practice (billing fees may have changed so you’ll need to compare based on current claim fees).

-To give some perspective, here’s some math for you:
+To give some perspective, here’s some math:

 • 25 sessions x $90 paid per claim: expense to a billing agency at 9% = $202.50